You’ve heard it before:

 The bottom line?

-The key to weight loss is to address underlying hormone imbalances that exist in your body first while also addressing and treating your thyroid with the right balance of T4 and T3.
+The key to weight loss is to address underlying hormone imbalances that exist in your body first while also addressing and treating your thyroid.

-I know it is tempting to try and cut your calories for quick weight loss!
-I see it here all the time.
+I know it is tempting to try and cut your calories for quick weight loss but you must resist the temptation!

-As you take this approach you will find that you are not only able to lose weight but keep it off.
+As you take the right approach to balancing your hormones, you will find that you are not only able to lose weight but keep it off as well.

-Lastly, if this approach resonates with you, you can always find more information on my approach to weight loss (including a list of advanced therapies) in my weight loss guide.
+Lastly, if this approach resonates with you, you can always find more information on my approach to weight loss (including a list of advanced therapies) in my weight loss supplement bundle and 60-day weight loss guide.

 Now I want to hear from you: